sarim8133/Kaggle-Playground-Prediction-Competition/README.md

 ## Day 4: Decision Tree Tuning & LOOCV
 I performed **hyperparameter tuning** on the **Decision Tree**, finding that a max_depth of 10 maximizes CV accuracy (98.46%).
 Depths beyond 10 caused overfitting.
 I also conducted a Leave-One-Out CV (LOOCV) study.
 Because LOOCV is computationally expensive $O(n^2)$, I ran it on a 500-sample subset.
 It scored 91.20%.
 The gap between the 5-Fold (98.46%) and LOOCV (91.2%) demonstrates how significantly model performance drops when deprived of large training data.

+## Day 5 : Random Forest Ensemble

+### Analysis: The Score Paradox
+Despite a higher CV score (98.50%), the Random Forest (0.95945) underperformed the Decision Tree on the public leaderboard.
+This discrepancy suggests slight overfitting caused by the deeper **max_depth=15** setting in the Forest compared to the Tree's **max_depth=10**.
+It highlights the "Generalization Gap"—where a more complex model performs better on known data but fails to adapt to the specific noise within the public test set.

+### Depth Sensitivity Study
+I re-ran the Random Forest with **max_depth=10** to match the tuned Decision Tree.
+Surprisingly, the CV accuracy remained identical to the max_depth=15 run.
+This indicates that the ensemble naturally converges at a lower complexity, and additional depth provides no extra predictive power.
+This "saturation point" suggests that the most critical feature relationships are captured within the first 10 splits, making deeper trees redundant for this dataset.